19 Types of Moths in Texas

 The females are flightless and can be found in the cocoon from which they emerged, while the males can be seen flying around searching for a mate.

 The Definite Tussock Moth caterpillar is also a striking sight.
-It has a distinctive pattern of black, white, and yellow hairs and can be found feeding on various trees and shrubs.
+It has a distinctive pattern of black, white, and yellow hairs and can feed on various trees and shrubs.

-While the moth may not be harmful, the caterpillars can cause irritation if touched, as they have tiny spines that can release a venomous liquid.
+While the moth may not be harmful, the caterpillars can cause irritation if touched, as their tiny spines release a venomous liquid.

 11. Crambid Snout Moth